 At the height of the flower child era, on April 22, 1970, 20 million Americans held demonstrations across the country rallying for a healthy, sustainable environment.

-We still face many of the same environmental issues as we did on that first Earth Day when founder, Gaylord Nelson, a Wisconsin Senator at the time, was inspired to make a difference after the devastation of the oil spill in Santa Barbara, California in 1969.
+We still face many of the same environmental issues as we did on that first Earth Day when founder, Gaylord Nelson, a Wisconsin Senator at the time, was inspired to make a difference after the devastation of the 1969 oil spill in Santa Barbara, a beautiful coastal town in Southern California.

 With the thousands of chemicals that have been introduced into commerce since then, the GMO crisis we now face, deforestation, pollution, soil degradation and other environmental issues we face, we still have a long way to go when it comes to treating this planet properly.
-There’s definitely a hippie chick inside this savvy girl that makes me an advocate for earth kindness. 🌎
+There’s definitely a hippie chick inside this savvy girl that compels me to advocate earth kindness.

 - The Planet Loves Healthy Hair Care Make the switch to clean, non toxic hair care.
 Americans poor hundreds of millions of gallons of shampoo down the drain each year.
 The waste water treatment plants in this country are designed to remove bacteria but not toxic chemicals so that contamination can end up back into our water supply.